5-C-Folio/coral_to_folio_agreements/README.md

 8) execute program

 ## Known issues
 1)  This was intended to be a program used exclusively by me, for a one off task.
-It doesn't have enough comments, too many hardcoded values,
+It doesn't have enough comments,too many hardcoded values,
 and is far more complicated in structure than it needs to be to do what it has to do
 3)  I am not a developer and my understanding of object oriented programing is pretty low
-4)  It was customized for the way Coral data is set up in the three 5C servers that use that data.
+4)  It was customized for the way Coral data is used in the three 5C servers.
 It will require adaptation by anyone else
 5) Notecreator.py was a proof of concept that we could attach Coral notes to Folio agreements.
 It was a success, but NoteCreator will not work